bshurikan/Beni-BandcampPlayer/README.md

 # <a href="https://github.com/bshurikan/Beni-BandcampPlayer"><img src="images/icon-title (new).png" width="32" height="32" alt="Icon"></a> Beni's Bandcamp Player

 ### A lightweight desktop player for Bandcamp.
-### Fast, focused, and built for listening on Windows 10/11

 Preview Bandcamp releases quickly and conveniently before purchasing
 >**Note:** This app plays Bandcamp’s free 128kbps streams - support the artists to get full-quality downloads for your favorite music player like MusicBee, foobar2000, VLC++.